rackspace-cookbooks/elkstack/README.md

 `node.run_state` values (see `_secrets.rb` for more details).
 Note that this is not a PKI trust model, but an [explicit trust model](https://spaces.internet2.edu/display/InCFederation/Metadata+Trust+Models#MetadataTrustModels-ExplicitKeyTrustModel).

 There exists a make-lumberjack-key.sh to help you make this.
+For Go 1.3+, you may be required by the standard libraries to create a SAN cert [as described here](https://github.com/elasticsearch/logstash-forwarder/issues/221#issuecomment-48823952).

 ## [Changelog](CHANGELOG.md)